WildernessLabs/VSCode_Meadow_Extension/README.md

 ## Release Notes

+### 2.0.0

+- Update to get debugging working with Meadow.CLI 2.x

 ### 1.9.7

 - Change to pick up the fact ProjLab is now part of NoLink in Meadow.CLI